 Public and Agency Participation

-Understanding the ideas, perspectives, and needs of key stakeholders in the proposed interchange area is critical to building broadly supported decisions and solutions.
+Understanding the ideas, perspectives, and needs of key stakeholders in the study area is critical to building broadly supported decisions and solutions.
 Multiple opportunities will be provided for agency partners, area stakeholders, and the general public to engage and inform the study.
 The public and agency outreach plan includes the following:

-Broad Public Outreach: The general public will be actively engaged to provide meaningful input on the area issues, project vision, evaluation of interchange benefits and impacts, and priorities for the phasing of recommended improvements.
+Broad Public Outreach: The general public will be actively engaged to provide meaningful input on the area issues, project vision, evaluation of potential project benefits and impacts, and priorities for the phasing of recommended improvements.
 Two general public meetings will be held during the study.
 In addition to an in-person and an online public meeting, presentations to groups and individual stakeholder meetings will occur as needed with property and business owners, emergency service providers, and others directly affected by the project.
 To request a presentation for your group, please contact Leah Langerman at email@example.com.

 Technical Team (TT): The TT met with consultant representatives to provide technical input throughout the study.
 The TT included staff from the local communities of Mesa County and City of Grand Junction, agencies including the Federal Highway Administration (FHWA), Colorado Department of Transportation (CDOT), Grand Valley Metropolitan Planning Organization (GVMPO), and Federal Aviation Administration (FAA), and Grand Junction Regional Airport.
 TT members will keep their respective elected officials updated and will serve as the primary connection with their communities or organizations.

 Public input is critical to making smart decisions for the 29 Road Interchange at I-70 PEL Study.
 Submit your comments or questions here.
 All comments will be documented and used to help make project decisions.